NhanAyai/DeepVoice-SpeechAI/README.md

 * **Region Classification Data:**
     🌐 [Vietnamese Speech Labeled by Region](https://www.kaggle.com/api/v1/datasets/download/trnngci/vietnamese-speech-labeled-by-region)

-*(If you used other datasets for Content Recognition or Voice Synthesis, list them here.
-Explain where the data files should be placed in the repository structure for the notebooks to find them.)*

 ## 💻 Usage / Reproducibility

 This project includes Jupyter notebooks that demonstrate the system's capabilities.